-Uber Hong Kong
+Uber in Hong Kong

-Last, at least Hong Kong has overall great transportation including swift mini-buses, inexpensive taxis, and a punctual MTR system.
+At least Hong Kong has overall great transportation including swift mini-buses, inexpensive taxis, and a punctual MTR system.
 The MTR is very convenient to use, especially when traveling to either our Wanchai or SheungWan locations!

 You may also be interested in these other blog articles: